Disclaimer: I do not own The Silmarillion.

 "Tell me, dear son.
 Did the Fëanorians deserve to get the Silmaril?"

-I say, shocking him, "Yes and no. The Silmarils are rightly theirs by inheritance, though this inheritance is cancelled by their deeds.
+I say, shocking him, "Yes and no. The Silmarils are rightly theirs by inheritance, though this inheritance is rendered void by their deeds.
 Having said that, those jewels are no one else's, either.
 We've no reason to keep them.
 I think it is hypocritical that we condemn Fëanor and then wear his jewellery on our brows as a sign of hope.
 Do you not?"

 I get up.
 The air between us is taut as an arched bowstring.
 From the distance, in the sky, a gull calls.
 Gulls called in Middle-Earth, as well, unceasingly chattering and singing into the warm wind, seducing Elves into white ships.